rapid7/metasploit-framework/documentation/cli/msfextract.md

 ### Fernflower

-Among the tools needed to run msfextract, you will need the `fernflower.jar` file
+Among the tools needed to run apk_configbytes_extract.rb, you will need the `fernflower.jar` file

 Follow these steps: